LancerMar/GuitarTuner/README.md

 ## References

-use standard microphone get the real-time voice singnal of guitar， help guitar users to calibrate the tones of each string
+Use standard microphone get the real-time voice singnal of guitar，it help guitar users to calibrate the tones of each string.

-according to Equal temperament(12 Equal temperament(12-TET)), we use 440Hz as our reference pitch, we got open tunings of each string.
+According to Equal temperament(12 Equal temperament(12-TET)), we use 440Hz as our reference pitch, we got open tunings of each string.
 ![](standardTuning.PNG)

 calculation Method: